iassasin/easyroute/README.md

 // some implementation of ContainerInterface
 $container = new MyContainer();
-// Router don't know how to register Request service in your container implementation
+// Router don't know how to register Request class in your container implementation
+// You should to do it by self if you want to use Request class in controllers
-// See next section for details
+// See next section for details of Request class
 $container->register(Request::class, $request);

 $router->setContainer($container);